immerjs/immer/readme.md

 ## Async producers

 It is allowed to return Promise objects from recipes.
 Or, in other words, to use `async / await`.
 This can be pretty useful for long running processes, that only produce the new object once the promise chain resolves.
-Note that `produce` itself (even in the curried form) itself will return a promise if the producer is async.
+Note that `produce` itself (even in the curried form) will return a promise if the producer is async.
 Example:

 ```javascript
 import produce from "immer"